jordanbell2357/jordanbell2357.github.io/blog/_posts/.ipynb_checkpoints/2023-04-27-kcat-kafkacat-checkpoint.md

 We follow the above example.

-We start by running `nc` locally and use `kcat` to send messages to the Confluent Cloud environment `env-qr9drm` (which does not occur in the command), to the cluster `lkc-nw8d2z`, to the topic `ais2`, where the cluster's bootstrap server endpoint is `pkc-419q3.us-east4.gcp.confluent.cloud:9092`, and where `3FPYLWJU5MMU2TL2` is an API key for the cluster.
+We run `nc` locally and use `kcat` to send messages to the Confluent Cloud environment `env-qr9drm`, to the cluster `lkc-nw8d2z`, to the topic `ais2`, where the cluster's bootstrap server endpoint is `pkc-419q3.us-east4.gcp.confluent.cloud:9092`, and where `3FPYLWJU5MMU2TL2` is an API key for the cluster.

+The syntax we end up with does not invoke the environment ID or the cluster ID, but we do not know that beforehand; above we laid out all the parameters we have with which to work.

 We use `gpsdecode` from `gpsd-clients`.